Urban sprawl: Conversion of agricultural land to urban use

 Land for sprawl is often taken from fertile agricultural lands, which are often located immediately surrounding cities; the extent of modern sprawl has consumed a large amount of the most productive agricultural land, as well as forest, desert and other wilderness areas.
 In the United States the seller may avoid tax on profit by using a tax break exempting like-kind exchanges from capital gains tax; proceeds from the sale are used to purchase agricultural land elsewhere and the transaction is treated as a "swap" or trade of like assets and no tax is due.
 Thus urban sprawl is subsidized by the tax code.
 In China, land has been converted from rural to urban use in advance of demand, leading to vacant rural land intended for future development, and eventual urban sprawl.

 Housing subdivisions

 Housing subdivisions are large tracts of land consisting entirely of newly built residences.
-New Urbanist architectural firm Duany Plater-Zyberk & Company state that housing subdivisions "are sometimes called villages, towns, and neighbourhoods by their developers, which is misleading since those terms denote places that are not exclusively residential."
+New Urbanist architectural firm Duany Plater-Zyberk & Company states that housing subdivisions "are sometimes called villages, towns, and neighbourhoods by their developers, which is misleading since those terms denote places that are not exclusively residential".
 They are also referred to as developments.
+Land developers may adopt tract housing as a cost-saving measure, which often results in a lack of architectural diversity across houses.

 Subdivisions often incorporate curved roads and cul-de-sacs.
 These subdivisions may offer only a few places to enter and exit the development, causing traffic to use high volume collector streets.
 All trips, no matter how short, must enter the collector road in a suburban system.